-The village situated by the river, among the hills, is a favorite, very romantic place of many Irish people, and those who discover this unique place once again often return here.
+The village is situated by the river, among the hills.
+So is a favorite and very romantic place of many Irish people.
+Also, those who discover this unique place once again often return here.

-Inistioge gives the impression of a place where the time has stopped and little has changed for generations, and the modern world seems to be very far away.
+Inistioge gives the impression of a place where time has stopped.
+In fact, little has changed for generations, and the modern world seems to be very far away.

-St. Mary’s Church in Inistioge is a church in the centre of the village, part of which comes from the remains of an Augustinian monastery from the 13th century.
-The ruins of a 14th-century merchant’s house overlook a tree-lined square with a small park where you can sit and admire the surroundings.
+St. Mary’s Church in Inistioge is a church in the center of the village.
+Part of this comes from the remains of an Augustinian monastery from the 13th century.
+The ruins of a 14th-century merchant’s house overlook a tree-lined square.
+With a small park where you can sit and admire the surroundings.
 On the rock above the river are the remains of the Norman mottos and Bailey Castle.

-And when you get tired of hiking and sightseeing, you can stop, eat and drink in one of the restaurants/cafes (including Circle of Friends, The Otter Bar, Old Schoolhouse Cafe) or in one of the atmospheric pubs (The Woodstock Arms, Lenihan’s and O’Donnell’s).
+And when you get tired of hiking and sightseeing.
+You can stop, eat and drink in one of the restaurants/cafes.
+Including Circle of Friends, The Otter Bar, and Old Schoolhouse Cafe.
+Also in one of the atmospheric pubs The Woodstock Arms, Lenihan’s and O’Donnell’s.

 A walking tour of the village will take around 40 minutes, or maybe an hour without rushing.

-I stopped for a coffee and scone at Circle of Friends (named after the movie Circle of Friends) which is a cafe by day and a bakery by night, serving home-cooked food in cozy dining rooms in a charming old house.
+I stopped for a coffee and scone at Circle of Friends.
+This cafe is named after the movie Circle of Friends.
+It is a cafe by day and a bakery by night.
+They serve home-cooked food in cozy dining rooms in a charming old house.